DaveTrev/Whats-the-Weather/README.md

 readme
 ## functionality i would like to add, generate current weather and give option to compare against historical data
+## in the future look at tkinter and build a gui for this app
 heroku deploy
 """